tmunzer/mist_library/README.md

 The scripts are located in the `scripts` folder.
 They can be used as-is, or customized if needed.
 There is a short desccription at the beginning of each script explaining the purpose of the script, the available options, and how to use it.
 They are also accepting the `-h` option which will display the script help.

+**IMPORTANT NOTE**:
+Each script has description and documentation at the beginning of the file.
+Please check this information first, it is providing useful information on how to use each script.

 ## Clients
 - [import_guest.py](scripts/clients/import_guests.py): Python script import or update a list of Guests from a CSV file into a Mist Org or Mist Site
 ## Configuration